President Tony Atwater

 Eberly College of Business and Information Technology—Amanda Gordon ’03, fixed utility financial analyst, Pennsylvania Public Utility Commission, Office of Trial Staff

-College of Education and Educational Technology—Lance Neeper ’01, M’07, doctoral candidate in Special Education, University of Illinois, Urbana-Champaign
+College of Education and Communications—Lance Neeper ’01, M’07, doctoral candidate in Special Education, University of Illinois, Urbana-Champaign

 College of Fine Arts—Kenneth Collins ’97, artistic director, Temporary Distortion